-Plant Health Act (OG no. 29/05)

-This act regulates the plant health, measures and obligations related to the appearance of harmful organisms for plants, measures for fighting, biological measures for plant protection, exchange of information and information system, expenditures and charges, competences of the bodies, the responsible services, bodies in the field of plant health, and other matters concerning plant health.
+Law on Plant Health (OG 29/05, 81/08, 20/09) This act regulates the plant health, measures and obligations related to the appearance of harmful organisms for plants, measures for fighting, biological measures for plant protection, exchange of information and information system, expenditures and charges, competences of the bodies, the responsible services, bodies in the field of plant health, and other matters concerning plant health.
 This law is based on the Council Directive 2000/29/EEC.